postmodern/ruby-install/README.md

 ## Caveats

+### Ruby

+Rubies older than 1.9.3-p429 will not compile with [Clang] and require [GCC]
+>= 4.2.
+Linux and BSD systems will already have GCC installed.
-### Mac OS X
+However, Mac OS X users must install GCC via [homebrew]:

-Rubies older than 1.9.3-p429 cannot be installed on OS X with the included llvm/clang C compiler.
-Older rubies can be installed by first installing gcc >= 4.2 and running ruby-install again with a `CC` option.

-You can install gcc with tools like [homebrew]:

     brew tap homebrew/versions
     brew install gcc47